top of page

 3. Identification of underlying triggers & patterns

-With an attuned holistic approach, you’ll begin to see more fully how your life experience, unexamined beliefs, childhood and nervous system have a complex interplay that can produce anxiety but can also be reframed to enhance resilience.
+With an attuned holistic approach, you’ll begin to see more fully how your life situation, beliefs, childhood experiences, and nervous system have a complex interplay that can produce anxiety but can also be reframed to enhance resilience.

 4. Development of long-term resilience

 You’re resilient and already carrying more strength than you might realize.
 Our strengths-focused approach invites you to tap into that inner resource and build on it.
 We guide you toward new strategies that can help you move through life with more ease.
-It’s important to recognize that many of the patterns that are not working for us today did serve us at one time and are old patterns attempting to protect us.
-Those patterns of thinking did their job; there’s no need to hate them or beat yourself up about them!
-We can learn how to thank them and let them go.
+Many of the patterns that are not working for us today actually did serve us at one time and are attempts to protect ourselves.
+That same self-protection can shift into newer, healthier patterns.

 What Forms of Anxiety Do We Work With?